 In the development of City Park, George was a major contributor, including planning, assisting with grant writing, clearing cedar, building rock erosion fences, building trails, and preparing maps.
 Over the years George contributed 1000's of volunteer hours in molding City Park into the beautiful nature park we all enjoy today.
 Many of the erosion fences George built are still visible today.
 These erosion fences revegetated the eroded, barren soil, resulting in the healthy variety of native grasses in the park today.
-George assisted Peg and Marv Hine in the establishment of the Friends of the Parks volunteer organization, responsible for maintaining much of the beauty seen in City Park today.
+George assisted Peg and Marv Hein in the establishment of a parks volunteer organization, responsible for maintaining much of the beauty seen in City Park today.

 George continued to work on other park projects within the City; planning and constructing, with other volunteers, the vast nature and primitive trail network in the Hamilton Greenbelts, Smith Greenbelts, Canyonlands, and Mt Lakeway tract.
 George designed and lead volunteers in building the Canyonlands Bridges, Activity Center Arbor, and the Overlook in Hamilton Greenbelt II.
-In accomplishing these major projects George was assisted by many volunteers, significantly: Fred Hazen, Jesse Gutierrez, George Ferrie, Ken Parmerter, and Michael Smith who served as crew leaders on the many projects.
+In accomplishing these major projects George was assisted by many volunteers, significantly: Fred Hazen, Jesse Gutierrez, Jim Dunn, George Ferrie, Ken Parmerter, and Michael Smith who served as crew leaders on the many projects.